Ofcom fines 4chan £20,000 under the Online Safety Act. 4Chan replies ‘F U’

 The Tea App Hack: A Stark Warning About Age Verification Vulnerabilities

-TL;DR: Data breach of the women only safety app, Tea, demonstrates what we’ve ben saying for a while now.
+TL;DR: The Tea app hack demonstrates what we’ve ben saying for a while now.
 The Online Safety Act puts people at risk if there’s data breach of the age verifying software providers.
-The recent security breach of the Tea dating safety app serves as a sobering reminder of the inherent […]
+The recent news of the Tea app hack, a dating safety app, serves as a sobering reminder of the inherent risks associated with […]

 Online Safety Act: Age Verification